Published 27 February 2023

 The level of risk we are prepared to accept

 Our reputation, both with the general public and our current and potential investors, is important to us.
 To safeguard our reputation, and because we believe it is the right thing to do, we adopt a low-risk approach to both the governance and day to day running of all tax matters.
 This helps ensure that tax risk is managed in accordance with our values and does not adversely impact our reputation.

-We take a zero-tolerance approach to tax evasion and we have implemented reasonable procedures to ensure we do not engage in any form of facilitating tax evasion, whether in the UK or abroad.
-We expect all of our partners to adopt the same values and principles as us.
+We take a zero-tolerance approach to tax evasion and we have implemented reasonable procedures across the group to ensure we do not engage in any form of facilitating tax evasion, whether in the UK or abroad.
+We expect all of our partners and customers to adopt the same values and principles as us.

 How we work with HMRC

 We maintain a transparent and collaborative relationship with HMRC, including pro-actively engaging with HMRC so they are aware of our future business plans and we disclose any significant transactions that could impact us from a tax perspective.
 We have, where appropriate, sought clearances from HMRC with regards to providing certainty on material tax matters.